 Overnight buses are reasonably priced, often they are also timely reliable.
-These buses also have reclined seats which makes it more comfortable especially for longer journey.
+These buses also have reclined seats which makes them more comfortable especially for a long journey.
 These reclined seats can be a little too narrow or short for some Europeans and Westerns.
-These overnight buses can both be used for travels within the country and to the neigbouring countries as well.
+These overnight buses can both be used for travels within the country and to the neighbouring countries as well.

 For overnight buses, during the peak season, make sure to book your seat in advance to avoid any hassle.
 They can be booked online here.

 DRIVING A MOTORBIKE IN VIETNAM

 I might sound overreacting if I say you definitely should give driving a motorbike in Vietnam a try, but in all seriousness, this is something you won’t want to miss.
 Either you are a traveller just passing by or an expat who are looking or already living here, you know that motorbike driving in Vietnam is crazy.

 Motorbike is the main transportation here, although the government doesn’t want it to be as it’s dangerous and add so much air pollution.
 At the same time, with the lackness of efficient public transportation in the country, the national government can’t do anything about this.

 Even though the main roads are congested with the number of motorbikes in Vietnam, and even though you already know how to drive your own, the traffic rules here can definitely blow your mind.
 Check out this video to have more idea of what I’m talking about.

 Vietnamese, expats, and travellers both rely on motorbikes to get around.
 You will notice people carrying unbelievable things on their motorbikes.
 Locals also carry up to four people, although this is definitely illegal.